tsengwoody/Access8Math/readme.md

 * Provide auto-generated additional information: In Interactive Mode, the system provides additional information about the number of items when meanings of sub-nodes are not fully defined in a math rule.
 This feature applies to situations where some MathML markups may have a variable number of sub-nodes, such as tables, matrices, or equations.
 The system provides additional information like "first column", "second item", and so on, while navigating.
 If not willing to hear the additional information, uncheck this setting.

-* Use an sound effect to indicate that no movement is possible: When checked, a beep sound appears when it’s not possible to move to a new item; when unchecked, the sound will be replaced by the text "no movement".
+* Use a sound effect to indicate that no movement is possible: When checked, a beep sound appears when it’s not possible to move to a new item; when unchecked, the sound will be replaced by the text "no movement".

 ## Writing Features